QuentinRa/blog.quentinra.dev/special/cesim/index.md

   * check investments
   * check ``dividendes``

-And now what's really useful
+And now what's more useful

 * count of reservations, of room
 * quality (seems useless, price matter)
 * staff
 * **price**

-Beware of the teacher note. ``dividendes`` are a part of your ``résultat`` meaning that you mustn't give too much dividends (without explaining why in the report).
-Also he wants your dividend rate to be stable, for instance xxx each winter and yyyy each summer or zzz each year or ttt each period.
+Beware of the teacher note. ``dividends`` are a part of your ``result`` meaning that you mustn't give too many dividends (without explaining why in the report).
+Also, he wants your dividend rate to be stable, for instance, xxx each winter and yyy each summer or zzz each year or ttt each period.

 <div class="sl"></div>

 ## Some help for your strategy

-In winter, you will have less clients.
+In winter, you will have fewer clients.
 Two strategies you may use

 * save your money by reducing costs / report them for the next period
 * invest for the next period

-Things like theses can be taken into consideration
+Things like these can be taken into consideration

 * permanent staff: don't take too much of them otherwise you will pay a lot each winter for nothing.
 You may use temporary staff.
 * train staff main help to avoid hiring temporary staff
-* reduce marketing?
+* reducing marketing?
 (5k?)
 * less training cost?
-* less renovations?
+* fewer renovations?
 * cheap rooms?
 * sell as much as possible to agencies?
-* less dividends?
+* fewer dividends?

 The ``retour cumulté aux actionnaire`` is the sum of all your results.
-Meaning the more money to gain, the more this value increase.
+Meaning the more money to gain, the more this value increases.
 But having a positive result means that you will pay taxes.

 In summer